alekseyberegov/cpn_hammer/README.md

 ### Running Bidder endpoint

-To run openRTB bidder endpoint use the following python cli/Server.py run
+To run openRTB bidder endpoint you can use <br>
+`python cli/Server.py run`

-Because there a few dependencies for this application there a shell wrapper to start the RTB bidder<br>
+However, because there a few dependencies for this app we provide a shell wrapper to start the RTB bidder<br>
-`rtb_bidder.sh`
+`./rtb_bidder.sh`

 This wrapper needs to know the directory where modules are located.
 To find them it uses the file:
 `~/.site-packages.env`